 4. Do You Have a Clean Slate?

 Once retiring from trucking is finally within reach, debt can often put a damper on things… If you have high balances on your credit cards, loans, or any other outstanding debts it might be wise to visit a financial counselor.
 Discussing objective ways to bring your debt down before retirement is extremely important to lead a sustainable life.
 In many cases, credit cards usually have the highest interest rates, followed closely by automobiles.
+If you’re still making payments on your rig, that’s something to need to consider as well.
+In some cases, selling your rig might be the best option.
 Most experts will recommend dealing with your mortgage last because it usually has the lowest interest rate.

 5. Do You Have Life Insurance